pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 [here](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/index.html#distributing-the-cuda-runtime-and-libraries)
 for more information).

-CUDA drivers have always been backwards compatible.
-Any code that runs when some driver version X is installed will always work correctly when run with some newer driver version Y>X. As briefly discussed above, as of CUDA 11.0 CUDA also promises [minor version compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility) (MVC).
-This compatibility guarantees that CUDA code compiled using a certain version of the CUDA toolkit will be compatible with any driver version within the same major release.
+CUDA drivers have always been backward compatible.
+Any code that runs with some driver version X is installed will always run correctly with some newer driver version Y>X. As briefly discussed above, as of CUDA 11.0 CUDA also promises [minor version compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility) (MVC).
+This compatibility guarantees that CUDA code compiled using a certain version of the CTK will be compatible with any driver version within the same major release.
 This behavior is useful because it is often easier for users to upgrade their CUDA runtime than it is to upgrade the driver, especially on shared machines.
-For instance, the CUDA toolkit may be installed using conda, while the driver library cannot be.
+For instance, the CTK may be installed using conda, while the driver library cannot be.
 An example of leveraging MVC would be compiling code against the CUDA 11.5 runtime library and then running it on a system with a CUDA 11.2 driver installed.

 However there are some caveats with MVC:

 - If CUDA source code uses any features that were introduced in a later driver version than the installed version, it will still fail to run.
 However, it